TylerBre/acserver_manager/README.md

 - Managing 3rd-party apps such as stracker
 - Starting and Stopping the server

-As well as add new features entirely:
+As well as to add new features entirely:
 - Rotate server setup on race end
 - Automated driverlists
 - Series presets